aliceliveprojects/WildLoggingDBParent/README.md

 7. Add a .gitignore file ([here](https://github.com/github/gitignore/blob/master/Node.gitignore)) (don't forget to make sure the name of the file is actually `.gitignore`). to the root directory.

+8. Make a small change to the swagger.yaml file, in `<repo root>\api\swagger.yaml`.
+Make sure the following is set, near the top of the file:

+9. ```yaml
+   host: "localhost:8080"
+   schemes:
+   - "http"
+   ```

-8. Make sure you are connected to the internet.
+10. Make sure you are connected to the internet.
 Open a terminal in the root directory, and type

-9. ```bash
+11. ```bash
     npm start
     ```

-10. This is an instruction to the node package manager to download all the dependencies of the application, and then start Node:
+12. This is an instruction to the node package manager to download all the dependencies of the application, and then start Node:

-11. ```bash
+13. ```bash
     > theurbanwild@1.6.0 prestart /Users/coops/Documents/projects/WildLoggingDB/code
     > npm install